Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-red-block-button-1.md

 export default BlueBlockButton
 ```

 🧁 Generally buttons have a spinner inside them to allow you to accept a signal that after you click on it that it is loading after making a call to an API or something.
-That is why we use StyledComponents and a basic CSS animation to get the icon to spin
+That is why we use StyledComponents and a basic CSS animation to get the icon to spin.

 🧁 Then we have a couple of Props and events passed into the button.